-Many states are moving toward or expanding capitated, risk-based managed care for Medicaid enrollees who have long-term services and supports (LTSS) needs.
-These states are enrolling Medicaid beneficiaries in managed care plans that undertake to coordinate all their care, including LTSS if needed.
-Because these people often have one or more chronic conditions, they tend to use more health services than average.
-They often depend on nonmedical supports such as personal care to help with activities of daily livingActivities of daily living (ADLs) include: bathing or showering, dressing, getting in and out of bed or a chair, walking, using the toilet, and eating. .
-In Medicaid-managed LTSS, managed care organizations bear the financial risk by receiving a per-member, per-month rate.
+Many states have implemented or are expanding capitated, risk-based managed care for Medicaid enrollees with long-term services and supports needs.
+These states are enrolling Medicaid beneficiaries in managed care plans that undertake to coordinate all their care, including long-term services and supports (LTSS) if needed.
+Because these beneficiaries often have one or more chronic conditions, they tend to use more health services than average.
+They often depend on nonmedical supports such as personal care to help with activities ofADLs or Activities of Daily Living are the basic tasks of everyday life, such as eating, bathing, dressing, toileting, and transferring.
+IADLs or Instrumental Activities of Daily Living are activities related to independent living and include preparing meals, managing money, shopping for… daily living.
+In Medicaid-managed LTSS, managed care organizations bear the financial risk of covering these often higher-need beneficiaries because the plan receives a per-member, per-month rate.

-Conditions of enrolling in an integrated system
+Oversight, enrollment, and consumer protections in an integrated system

-No person should be enrolled in a Medicaid-managed LTSS plan without first receiving a conflict-free assessment of their needs and preferences and conflict-free counseling about the range of options applicable to their needs and preferences.
+No person should be enrolled in a Medicaid-managed long-term services and supports plan without first receiving an assessment of their needs and preferences, as well as information about the range of options available to meet them.

 States should develop uniform, robust metrics and work with plans to collect and monitor provider payment, changes in eligibility, and customer outcomes.
 The state should regularly provide this information to the public in readable form.

-CMS should evaluate the relative merit of managed care and other models of care.
+The Centers for Medicare & Medicaid Services should evaluate the relative merit of managed care and other models of care.